thosgood/this-weeks-finds/markdown/51-100/week098.md

 Chapter 1, "Homotopy types" by Hans-Joachim Baues, is a great survey of different models of homotopy types.
 Remember, we say two topological spaces X and Y are homotopy equivalent if there are continuous functions
-f: X → Y and g: Y → X that are inverses "up to homotopy".
+f: X \to Y and g: Y \to X that are inverses "up to homotopy".
 In other words, we don't require that fg and gf are *equal* to identity functions, but merely that they can both be *continuously deformed* to identity functions.
 So for example the circle and an annulus are